sstsimulator/sst-docs/docs/cpp/component/setup.md

 Called after all components have been constructed and initialization has completed, but before simulation time has begun.

 Typical tasks done:
-- Initialize variables
+- Initialize variables.
-- Perform checks to make sure the Component is setup correctly.
+- Perform checks to make sure the Component is set up correctly.
-- Other tasks to do before starting the simulation.
+- Perform any other tasks to do before starting the simulation.

 ## Requirements